 -

-GovernanceFor information on the role of the BHP Board in overseeing our approach to and delivery on sustainability refer to our Sustainability approach webpage.
+GovernanceFor information on the role of the BHP Board in overseeing our approach to and delivery on sustainability refer to the Sustainability approach webpage.

 -